 A huge part of establishing strong client relations is trust.
 You should be able to meet deadlines and deliver goods on time, so your clients know you can keep your promises.

-By committing to a deadline and following through every time proves to your clients that you are trustworthy.
+Committing to a deadline and following through every time proves to your clients that you are trustworthy.

 This is a key player in long-term client relations as firms tend to stick with reliable vendors or suppliers rather than switching to cheaper solutions.
 Also, you want to set realistic deadlines.
 You should even extend the delivery date by a little.
 By giving yourself extra time to complete a project, you increase the possibility of delivering earlier than expected and raise customer satisfaction even more!